-Christmas is one of Pastor Prince’s favorite times of the year and here in this special Q&A feature, he shares some of his favorite holiday traditions.
+Christmas is one of Pastor Prince’s favorite times of the year and here in this special interview, he shares some of his favorite holiday traditions.
 We hope this feature will bless you and encourage you, especially if you’re currently going through a difficult season.
-We pray you’ll be strengthened to see how you can step into and enjoy God’s abundant grace and deep, abiding love for you—not just during this Christmas season, but also throughout the year!
+We pray you’ll be strengthened to see how you can step into and enjoy the Lord’s abundant grace and deep, abiding love for you—not just during this Christmas season, but also throughout the year!

-1.As Christians all over the world celebrate Christmas this month, which holiday traditions are Prince Family favorites?
+1.As Christians all over the world celebrate Christmas, which holiday traditions are Prince Family favorites?

 We like to gather around the piano with our loved ones and friends for a time of caroling—my favorite songs are timeless classics like Silent Night, O Holy Night, and Joy to the World.
 But beyond the holiday traditions, I love how Christmas is a time when we celebrate the birth of our Lord Jesus and His great love for us.
 He came such a long way from heaven to earth for us, and humbled Himself to be born as a baby so He could walk among us as Immanuel, feel the whole gamut of human emotions, and eventually die on the cross for our sins.
 Doesn’t that just warm your heart?

 2.When you reflect on the gifts you’ve received over the years, which one has meant the most to you, and why?

 Because I just love the Word of God, Bibles are always special gifts to me.
 And of all the Bibles I’ve received, the one that is most special would be my Dad’s Bible.
 He gave it to me just before he went home to the Lord.
 It’s got his notes and inscriptions, and his thoughts as he was studying the Word.
 I can just see him reading the Word, meditating on it, and feeling refreshed and blessed . . . it just brings back such precious memories for me.